Projects

 Machine Agencies | 2012 - 2013

-We are looking for ways to visualize and interpret the shape of the city’s map in a different perspective.
-Shaping the City deconstruct the map of the city, detaching the blocks from their original geo-location and reorganize them according to whatever other information they carry on: size, community, period, population density, income, number of trees, venues, type of terrain, tweets and so on.
-It is a form of counter-mapping, in which other relevant data takes priority over geographical locations.
+This project visualize and interpret the shape of the city’s map from a different perspective.
+Shaping the City deconstructs the city map, detaching the blocks from their original geo-location and reorganizing them according to whatever other information they carry: size, community, period, population density, income, number of trees, venues, terrain type, tweets, and so on.
+It is a form of counter-mapping in which other relevant data takes priority over geographical locations.

-Shaping the City is a prototype tool for researchers interested in history, geography and urban planning, which the goal is to enable comparison between different datasets using the shapes of the city as the main structure.
-It is also a playful curiosity-driven interactive visualization, in which the user is invited to explore, discover and learn more about how the city was planned and contrasting to how it has been evolving.
+Shaping the City is a prototype tool for researchers interested in history, geography, and urban planning, designed to enable comparison across different datasets using the shapes of the city as the main structure.
+It is also a playful, curiosity-driven interactive visualization in which the user is invited to explore, discover, and learn more about how the city was planned and how it has been evolving.

 Guia Vix